15 Instagram Feeds to Follow if You Love Rivers

 From Grand Canyon to the Middle Fork Salmon in Idaho, Kelsey shows you rivers (and her adventures exploring them) through a sundrenched artist’s eye.

 When I think of the Southeast I think of the best hush puppies I’ve ever tasted…not fly fishing.
 Katie Cahn, a Blue Ridge Mountain fly fishing guide, is changing that one brown trout at a time.
 Plus, her friendship with fellow fly fishing nut @oliviadwil gives us all #squadgoals.

-From Alaska to New York City to the wilds of Idaho, O.A.R.S. river guide Maia Claman shows a guiding lifestyle means finding water and wilderness wherever you travel.
+From the Pacific Northwest to the desert Southwest, OARS river guide Caleb Norton shows a guiding lifestyle means finding water and wilderness wherever you travel.